mistweaverco/kulala.nvim/docs/docs/usage/public-methods.md

 The scratchpad is a (throwaway) buffer where you can write your requests.

-It is useful for quick testing.
-It is useful for requests that you don't want to save.
+It's useful for quick testing.
+It's useful for requests that you don't want to save.

 It's default contents can be configured via the [`scratchpad_default_contents`][scratchpad_default_contents] configuration option.

 ### copy